 We doubt ourselves, thinking we don't have what it takes.
 We give in to fear and sabotage ourselves before we even begin.
 We are our own worst enemy.

-A few weeks ago, I encouraged a friend to email a leader he admired.
-He wouldn’t do it.
+Recently, I encouraged a friend to email a leader he admired.
+He wouldn't do it.
 He had already made up his mind.
 This person was just too busy to respond.
+After I all but forced my friend to do it, the person emailed him back immediately.

 How to win a friend